opentraveldata/opentraveldata/README.md

 so that it should be easy to use with your own tools of choice.

 # Directory structure
-* All the data sets, whcih are directly curated and maintained by OPTD, are located in the
+* All the data sets, which are directly curated and maintained by OPTD, are located in the
   [``opentraveldata`` directory](https://github.com/opentraveldata/opentraveldata/tree/master/opentraveldata).
 * The [``data``](https://github.com/opentraveldata/opentraveldata/tree/master/data)